yoa95/mini-data-cloud/README.md

 - [Apache Calcite Documentation](https://calcite.apache.org/)
 - [Presto/Trino Architecture](https://trino.io/docs/current/overview/concepts.html)

-## 📄 License
+## License

-MIT License - feel free to use this for learning, teaching, or building upon!
+MIT License - This project is available for educational, research, and commercial use.

 ---

-**Ready to build your own data cloud?** Start with Phase 1 and work your way up to a production-ready distributed system! 🚀
+This implementation provides a foundation for understanding distributed data processing systems.
+Begin with Phase 1 to establish core functionality, then progress through subsequent phases to build a comprehensive distributed analytics platform.